 Jennifer Lopez believed that her most valuable asset is her booty, and she wrote a song about it.

-Yet, in a recent interview with Us Weekly, she revealed that she doesn’t understand the fascination regarding her behind, or anyone else’s for that matter.
+Yet, in an interview with Us Weekly, she revealed that she doesn’t understand the fascination regarding her behind, or anyone else’s for that matter.

 “When you do a song like ‘Booty,’ you’d better own it,” Lopez told the magazine.
 “There’s been a movement this year about being womanly – not having to be skinny or starve yourself.
 I don’t fan-out over people’s body parts.
 I mean, I’ve admired a man’s abs once or twice, but I’m not checking out girls’ butt.
 Still, it’s become such a phenomenon.”

-The 45-year-old, looks amazing on the magazine’s annual Hot Bodies issues, said: “the secret to looking so fabulous is balance in all aspects of her life”.
+The 50-year-old, looks amazing on the magazine’s annual Hot Bodies issues, said: “the secret to looking so fabulous is balance in all aspects of her life”.

 “You hit a stride where your spirit, mind and body all come together.
 I work out, but I’m not as much of a fanatic as I used to be,” she admitted.
 “And, funnily enough, I feel like I’m in better shape now.”